haxpor/blog/_posts/monthly-report/2017-12-01-month-report-november-2017.md

 	[![wxbotser's logging-in steps](/assets/images/monthly-report/november-2017/wxbotserv-dev-7.png)](/assets/images/monthly-report/november-2017/wxbotserv-dev-7.png)
 <sub class="tagline margin">Test initiate sending messages to File Transfer</sub>

 	Sending message is painful.
 You just can't set text in DOM then click send.
-WeChat web won't recognize you've entered anything unless you click on File Transfer and back in the chat to click send first.
+WeChat web won't recognize you've entered anything unless you click on File Transfer and go back in the chat first before clicking on a send button.

 ## PhantomJS Performance

 I've run a test case over my server, you can see how much CPU uage and memory it uses.
+This is only for one single user.
 It should be clear that this kind of service cannot be freely scaled, only certain number of users you can serve until you hit the ceiling.
 Niche, and only users that really need to automate their stuff without any setup would use it.

 [![wxbotser's logging-in steps](/assets/images/monthly-report/november-2017/wxbotserv-dev-8.png)](/assets/images/monthly-report/november-2017/wxbotserv-dev-8.png)
 <sub class="tagline margin">Click for full resolution.</sub>

+As well, someone [benchmarked performance between Headless Chrome vs PhantomJS](https://hackernoon.com/benchmark-headless-chrome-vs-phantomjs-e7f44c6956c).
+I could expand this further to include Headless Chrome as backend in future.

 ## WeChaty Developer's Story